czsmith/HVAC-Monitor/README.md

-# Project to monitor my HVAC system
+# HVACMonitor: Project to monitor my HVAC system

 I live in Florida and that means rising temperatures in the summer, along with surging electric bills for cooling.